 Forests Provide Livelihoods

-Forests are not just habitats for wildlife.
-They also provide homes and livelihoods for millions of people around the world.
-For example, indigenous people like the Miskito and Mayangna have lived in the forests of Central America for millennia.
-Many other people live next to forests and depend on them for work or resources.
-These could include harvesting fruit, timber, coffee beans, or tree sap.
+Forests are not just home to wildlife.
+They also provide homes and sustainable livelihoods for local communities around the world.
+Indigenous peoples like the Miskito and Mayangna have lived in the forests of Central America for millennia.
+And millions of people live next to forests and depend on them for income or natural resources, like fruit, timber, coffee beans, or tree sap.

 Forests Absorb Greenhouse Gases